ehsanmqn/handwritten-digit-recognition/README.md

 from sklearn.datasets import fetch_openml
 ```

-We will use thejoblib package to save the classifier in a file so that we can use the classifier again without performing training each time.
-Calculating HOG features for 70000 images is a costly operation, so we will save the classifier in a file and load it whenever we want to use it.
-As discussed above sklearn.datasets package will be used to download the MNIST database for handwritten digits.
+We will use the joblib package to save the classifier in a file to use the classifier again without performing training each time.
+Calculating HOG features for 70000 images is costly, so we will save the classifier in a file and load it whenever we want to use it.
+As mentioned, Datasets package will be used to download the MNIST database for handwritten digits.
 We will use skimage.feature.hog class to calculate the HOG features and sklearn.svm.LinearSVC class to perform prediction after training the classifier.
 We will store our HOG features and labels in numpy arrays.
 The next step is to download the dataset using the sklearn.datasets.fetch_openml function.
-For the first time, it will take some time as 55.4 MB will be downloaded.
+It will take some time as 55.4 MB will be downloaded for the first time.

 ```python
 # Load the dataset
 dataset = fetch_openml('mnist_784')
 ```

-Once, the dataset is downloaded we will save the images of the digits in a numpy array features and the corresponding labels i.e. the digit in another numpy array labels as shown below –
+Once the dataset is downloaded, we will save the images of the digits in a NumPy array features and the corresponding labels, i.e., the number in another NumPy array labels as shown below –

 ```python
 # Extract the features and labels